tortoise/tortoise-orm/README.rst

             return self.name

-After you defined all your models, tortoise needs you to init them, in order to create backward relations between models and match your db client with the appropriate models.
+After you defined all your models, tortoise needs you to init them, in order to create backward relations between models and match your db client with the appropriate models:

-You can do it like this:

 .. code-block:: python3

-    from tortoise import Tortoise
+    from tortoise import Tortoise, run_async

     async def init():
         # Here we connect to a SQLite DB file.